yyumna/climatechange_ai/events/neurips2020.md

 ## About NeurIPS

 NeurIPS is one of the premier conferences on machine learning, and includes a wide audience of researchers and practitioners in academia, industry, and related fields.
 It is possible to attend the workshop without either presenting at or attending the main NeurIPS conference.
-Those interested should register for NeurIPS at <https://neurips.cc/Register/view-registration> starting in September.
+Those interested should register for NeurIPS at <https://neurips.cc/Register/view-registration>.

 ## About the Workshop